vllm-project/vllm/docs/dev-docker/README.md

     /app/vllm/benchmarks/benchmark_throughput.py -h

-Tensor parallism (TP) parameters depends on the model size.
+Tensor parallelism (TP) parameters depends on the model size.
 For Llama 3.1 70B and 8B model, TP 1 can be used as well for MI300X.
 In general, TP 8 and 1 is recommended to achieve the optimum performance.

 ##### Online Server Benchmark